duarteocarmo/duarteocarmo.com/content/posts/44-coros-pace-2-review.md

 It's not an Apple Watch.
 Yes, I could write about the fact that some parts of the Coros app are kinda rough, or the fact that the watch interface is a bit clunky.
 Or even the fact that it uses some sort of weird proprietary charger.
 But the bottom line is, I keep comparing it to the Apple Watch.

 One side of me now understands why Apple has never given us custom watch faces.
-Coros has _at least_ 100 watch faces to chose from, and they all look… Well,  not great.
+Coros has _at least_ 100 watch faces to chose from, and they all look… well,  not great.
 This watch is clearly missing the aesthetic appeal that the Apple Watch has.

 I have a love/hate relationship with Apple's beautiful walled garden of an ecosystem.
 How can I miss paying with my wrist so much?
 How can I miss controlling music playback on my wrist so much?
-Seeing those circles close in very widget I own.
+Seeing those circles close in every widget I own.
 Getting all the notifications in your watch.
-The next even in your calendar at wrist glance.
+The next event in your calendar at wrist glance.
 The "Do not disturb until I leave this location", two taps away.
 Even the haptic motor.

 I miss the cozy ecosystem.
 It's a bit like a withdrawal - it will fade.
 I think.